ABWLog/ABWLog/README.md

 PS /Users/alex/scripts>
 ```
 ## Working with Event objects
-You can instantiate event objects manually if you desire:
+You can instantiate event objects manually if you want:
 ```
 PS /Users/alex/scripts> $evt = [ABWEvent]::new(
 >>     [ABWEventCategory]::Debug,